danialafjeh/Project-8-Hotel-Reservation-Website/README.md

 ## Reservation System

-One of the main goals of this project was implementing a complete backend reservation logic.
+Main goals of this project was implementing a complete backend reservation logic.

 The reservation system validates every submitted reservation before saving it.